BookBuzz-Virtual-Book-Club/book-buzz-api/README.md

 API Backend built with Ruby on Rails.

-BookBuzz is a virtual book club app that allows a user to create and join new book clubs, engage in discussion boards and rate recent reads, and receive AI-generated book recommendations.
+BookBuzz is a virtual book club app that allows a user to create and join new book clubs, engage in discussion boards, rate recent reads, and receive AI-generated book recommendations.
+Book data is sourced from Open Library API.

 ### Installation